Accessibility

 Who Has an Accessible Site?

 You can certify yourself that you conform to W3C Accessibility Checkpoints and put a logo on your conforming pages.
 You can claim Level A (Priority 1 checkpoints met), Double-A (Priority 1 and 2 met) or Triple-A (Priority 1, 2, and 3 checkpoints met).
-If you use these logos you are morally responsible for actually meeting the checkpoints.
+If you use these logos you are responsible for actually meeting the checkpoints.

 Neilsen on Accessibility